-PitC has developed clear policies and procedures for dealing with allegations of peer on peer abuse for PitC staff who work with children.
-Examples of allegations that would be covered by this policy, although not intended to be exhaustive, include:
+Peer on peer abuse can take place both inside and outside of the organisation and can be associated with factors outside of the PitC setting and its immediate control - including within the young person's intimate personal relationships.
+PitC has developed clear policies and procedures for dealing with allegations of peer on peer abuse for PitC staff who work with children - and for children to report abuse.

+Examples of allegations that would be covered by this Policy, although not intended to be exhaustive, include:

-- Behaviour that has, or may have, harmed a child - Behaviour towards a child in a way that indicates they may pose a risk of harm to other children - Sexually harmful behaviour and/or sexual exploitation etc. - Bullying, cyber bullying, sexting etc. - Prejudiced behaviour.
+- Behaviour that has, or may have, harmed a child - Behaviour towards a child in a way that indicates they may pose a risk of harm to other children - Sexual assault, sexual abuse, sexual harassment, harmful sexual behaviour and/or sexual exploitation etc. - Bullying, cyber bullying, sexting and/or sexting etc. - Prejudiced behaviour.